flipt-io/labs/cup/argo/README.md

 ![Cup with ArgoCD Diagram](./diagram.svg)

-The project deploys a simple application via Argo, which responds with a message from an environment variable.
+The project deploys a simple application via Argo, which responds with a JSON payload containing its environment variables.
 It also configures an instance of Cup and a source Git repository hosted via Gitea.

 Once deployed to a local `kind` cluster, you can experiment with reading and reconfiguring the deployment configuration via the `cup` CLI.